-Proof.
-Suppose G is simple.
+Proof We may assume G is connected; otherwise we prove the lemma for a connected component of G. For a contradiction, suppose G is simple.
 Let v, e and f be the total number of vertices, edges, and faces, respectively.
 Let v_i be the number of vertices of degree i in L, where $i \ge 6$, and u_j be the number of vertices of degree j in R, where $j \ge 3$.
 Since G is simple and bipartite, each face has at least 4 edges.
 Thus,